PiFou86/pool-monitoring/README.md

 # Pool monitoring system

 This "pool monitoring system" is designed to analyse and follow up the status of your pool environment.
-Using your phone cell, you can easily check and control temperature, water pressure and humidity.
+Using your cell phone, you can easily check and control temperature, water pressure and humidity.

 ## Architecture